elachkarcharbel/music-genre-classifier/README.md

   7. ``` batch_size ```: The Batch size
   8. ``` lr ```: The initial learning rate value

-At this stage, you are ready to initiate the training by running the ```train.py``` using the python command The results should be saved in the ```results/``` directory based on the configuration of the following parameters:
+At this stage, you are ready to initiate the training by running the ```train.py``` using the python command.
+The results should be saved in the ```results/``` directory based on the configuration of the following parameters:

 1. ```file_name0```: Path to the resulting models after each fold